OpenFn/kit/packages/cli/README.md

 ### Contributing changes

-Open a PR at https://github.com/openfn/kit.
 Include a changeset and a description of your change.

-See the root readme for more details about changests,
+Run this command and follow the interactive prompt (it's really easy, promise!)

 ```
+pnpm changeset
 ```

+Commit the changeset files and open a PR at https://github.com/openfn/kit.